-It is important that the results of the examination accurately reflect what students know and are able to do independently in relation to learning outcomes.
-Adaptations used to provide equitable access to the curriculum for students during classroom instruction and assessment should also be available during provincial examinations.
+It is important that the results of the examination accurately reflect what students know and can do independently in relation to learning outcomes.
+Adaptations used to support the student during classroom assessment should be available during the provincial examination.
 However, some adaptations may compromise or alter the validity of the examination.
 For example, if terms used on an examination are explained to a student, this alters the validity of the examination since there is no evidence that the student has independently learned the concepts and skills that are being assessed.
-Parents and guardians, through the program planning process, should be informed when an adaptation would not be available on the examination because it compromises the validity of the examination.
+Parents and guardians, through the program planning process, should be informed when an adaptation that has been provided to a student during regular schoolwork is not acceptable on a provincial examination.